Seated Push-Up Test (Brockport)

 pre-test: Explain the test procedures to the subject, and demonstrate the correct technique.
 Perform screening of health risks and obtain informed consent.
 Prepare forms and record basic information such as age, height, body weight, gender and test conditions.
 Perform an appropriate warm-up.
 See more details of pre-test procedures.

-procedure: subjects start by placing their hands on the handles of push-up blocks, the arms of a chair, or on the armrests (or wheels if there is no armrest) of a wheelchair.
+procedure: participants start by placing their hands on the handles of push-up blocks, the arms of a chair, or on the armrests (or wheels if there is no armrest) of a wheelchair.
 When ready, they fully extend their elbows (straighten the arms) to lift the body off the supporting surface.
-Subjects maintain that position for as long as possible (up to a maximum of 20 seconds).
+Participants maintain that position for as long as possible (up to a maximum of 20 seconds).

 scoring: record the length of time the correct position was held, to the nearest second.
 The maximum score is 20 seconds.

 target population: as part of the Brockport testing protocols, this test is designed for children with disabilities, but it would be suitable for all children, and with a longer maximum time period could be adapted for use with adults.